to English 1100: Academic Writing & Reading. Here

 due dates, etc. Please refer to this forum before referring to me.
 If none

 of your peers are able to answer your question, I will of course do

 have one paperback text for this course, The Norton

-Field Guide to Literature with Readings and Handbook (Second Edition), which, on this site, will always be referred to as NFG.
+Field Guide to Literature with Readings and Handbook (Third Edition), which, on this site, will always be referred to as NFG.